scotchka/scotchka.github.io/2018/07/21/self_referential_markov.rst

 Given a string, we construct a list of consecutive pairs - or bigrams - of words that appear.
 For each unique bigram, its second word may be the first word in multiple other bigrams.
 We randomly choose one such bigram, and repeat the process.
-The sequence of words that is encountered in this random series of jumps through the text constitutes the Markov text.
+The sequence of words encountered in this random series of jumps through the text constitutes the Markov text.

-First, we define a function that to make a data structure that allows for random traversal:
+First, we define a function to make a data structure that allows for random traversal:

 .. literalinclude:: markov.py
     :pyobject: make_chain